 For analytics to be effectively used, it’s not enough to train your team to use a platform to access the information.
 You must also ensure they have the knowledge and training to understand how best to take action on the insights surfaced by these technologies.
 These insights provide strategic input to higher ed professionals as they determine where to place their professional experience in helping their students and provide context to tailor their support to drive desired outcomes effectively.

 To harness the full benefits of student success analytics, your institution must invest in the professional development of all student success analytics users.
-This helps dispel uncertainty and empowers staff members to acquire and maintain a clear understanding of how best to collectively use different types of analytics.
+This helps dispel uncertainty and empowers staff members to acquire and maintain a clear understanding of how best to use different types of analytics collectively.

 4 Principles to Avoid the Misuse of Student Success Analytics